 If you traveled to Kaza via Shimla, then chances of suffering from altitude sickness are next to none.
 Traveling by road from Shimla would mean that you have already been at higher altitudes; but most importantly, have given enough time to your body to acclimatize; as the increase in altitude from Shimla is slow and gradual.
 On the other hand, if you reached here from Manali; you are most likely to suffer from symptoms, at least on your day of arrival.

 Some people first plan a stay at Chandratal from Manali before reaching Kaza which actually is not advisable.
-Chandratal is at an even higher altitude than Kaza; and is a place in the middle of nowhere.
-If your situation there worsens, you will be stuck for the night suffering.
+Chandratal is at an even higher altitude than Kaza and is a place in the middle of nowhere.
+If your situation there worsened, you will be stuck for the night suffering.
 It is best to arrive at Kaza from Manali, give it at least a day for your body to adjust before planning a trip to any other place from there.

-Kaza Mobile Network
+Mobile Network in Kaza

 Internet in Kaza